25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

   */
   ```

-### Dictionary
+#### Dictionary

-A dictionary represents a collection of keys and values.
+A dictionary represents a collection of keys and values

 - Dictionary class is present in `System.Collections.Generic` namespace